 During this exchange, we learn that Queen Minnie is voiced by Minne’s voice from 1986 to present, Russi Taylor.
 Daisy is played by her actress since 1999, Simpsons and Futurama regular Tress MacNeille.
 If you haven’t picked up on it yet, Disney’s official actors appear in Kingdom Hearts to play their roles more often than not.
 We also learn that the animated broomsticks from The Sorceror’s Apprentice keep the castle clean, a nice background detail.

 Minnie agrees that Donald and Goofy should go after this “key,” and that they should follow the letter’s direction to talk to a man named “Leon” for advice.
 She appoints a third member of Donald and Goofy’s party as well: Jiminy Cricket, from Disney’s Pinnochio, to serve as chronicler.
-Cricket (the late Eddie Carrol, who voiced Jiminy from 1973), explains that his whole world blinked out, and he found himself at Disney Castle with no signs of the rest of the Pinocchio cast.
+Cricket (the late Eddie Carrol, who voiced Jiminy from 1973 until his death in 2010), explains that his whole world blinked out, and he found himself at Disney Castle with no signs of the rest of the Pinocchio cast.

 Given the length of the previous Disney Castle segue, this is where you’d expect this sequence to end, but it continues into another sequence that’s almost as long again (I’ve wondered if perhaps this scene might have been broken in two at some point).
 Minnie leads the three into a strange room beneath the gardens: a sci-fi shipyard, complete with a strange, blocky ship.